canisat/canipy/README.md

 To use CaniPy as an extension for your project, if using Git for version tracking, it is possible to add the repo as a submodule (`git submodule add //link/to/canisat.git`).
 Otherwise, simply clone this repo in your project root.

 Once CaniPy is added to a project, import it to the script using `from canipy import CaniPy` and start a `CaniPy()` instance.

+## Bug Reporting

+To report issues encountered with CaniPy, file a new issue in either [GitHub](https://github.com/canisat/canipy/issues) or [GitLab](https://gitlab.com/canisat/canipy/-/issues).

+Before filing, ensure the issue has not yet been reported in these pages before proceeding and that necessary troubleshooting steps are taken, such as running the software in a folder/directory that can be written to and ensuring the serial device is visible to the operating system.

+Describe the issue with the sufficient detail necessary to diagnose it.
+Screenshots, along with error logs and messages, are also beneficial when possible.

 ## Notice